GENESIS 12-20: THE CONTEXT

 “Cast out this handmaid and her son!” (v.
 10a).
 Whether provoked by innocent play or spiteful mocking, Sarah demands that Abraham implement a draconian solution?
 To cast out Hagar and Ishmael is to force them into a harsh wilderness environment.
 At best, they will suffer deprivation.
 At worst, they will die.

 Sarah cannot implement this action on her own.
 She must persuade Abraham to do her dirty work, because he alone has the authority to cast out this woman and her son.
-But she is Abraham’s legitimate wife, while Hagar is not.
-Sarah’s status gives her a substantial advantage.
+But Sarah, as Abraham’s wife, is in an excellent position to influence Abraham’s decision.

 “For the son of this handmaid will not be heir with my son, Isaac“ (v.
 10b).
 Now we get to the bottom line, so to speak—inheritance.
 God has not yet given the Mosaic Law yet, so Abraham is not subject to it.
 Nevertheless, it is interesting to look at the provision that would apply if it were in effect.
 Deuteronomy says: